-We’ve all experienced customer loyalty programs.
-According to the 2017 Loyalty Census Report, there are currently 3.8 billion enrollments in customer loyalty programs—a number that is expected to grow.
-Why?
-Because these programs offer loyal customers added value to products and services they already love.
-Typically, they give consumers free merchandise, discounts, exclusive rewards or VIP access, but these bonuses can be awarded for various reasons.
+According to the recent Loyalty Census Report, there are currently 3.8 billion enrollments in customer loyalty programs—a number that is expected to grow.
+These programs come in all shapes, sizes, and budgets.
+But they all share one thing in common: they give consumers rewards such as free merchandise, discounts, exclusive rewards or VIP access.

 The rewards can range from a simple discount code to an entry into a large sweepstakes.
 But the key to a successful customer loyalty program is to offer variation and frequency.
 You want to reward your consumer often, so that they see the value in being a member.
 Giving multiple, smaller offers can sometimes be more beneficial than a huge reward to end all rewards.